havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* H - angle by/to rotate in horizontal plane
 		* ST<SPEED> - speed for tilt motor in tilt axis
 		* T - angle by/to rotate in tilt axis
+		* speed needs to be provided, if number of steps is set but speed is not ERR 2 is returned
 * spindle mode
 	* beware when using spindle in programming mode one can desynchronized two command queues, this "issue" will be fixed and is up to user to handle as there is no clear way to decipher user intentions in programm in order to prevent it
 	* M03:  Start spindle mode